gardener/documentation/website/documentation/guides/monitoring_and_troubleshooting/debug-a-pod/_index.md

 ```

 So you need to have a closer look at the application.
 In this case, the environmental variable `MYFILE` is missing.
 To fix this
-issue, you could e.g. add a ConfigMap to your deployment as is shown in the manifest listed below.
+issue, you could e.g. add a ConfigMap to your deployment as is shown in the manifest listed below:

 ```yaml
 apiVersion: v1